-So now for part two.
-Your child likes lacrosse and not only wants to continue, but is also telling you this is her new thing.
 The truth is, a good quality lacrosse stick can make a big difference.
 I often tell parents, it’s no different than a good set of golf clubs or tennis racket or running shoes compared to lesser quality product.
 Lighter and tougher with bigger sweets spots and more forgiving.
-Parents tend to buy that analogy.
+Parents can relate to that analogy.

 This is not to construe that great gear will make a great player.
-I am sure a few parents have fallen for the new $350 driver and still can’t hit the fairway!
+I am sure a few parents have fallen for the new $350 golf club and still can’t hit the fairway!
 However, with good fundamentals and practice, skills learned can be accentuated with higher quality equipment.

 More expensive advanced sticks are much more specialized than the generic beginner sticks.
 Handles come in different shapes and thicknesses as well as grips (coatings) and materials.
 Heads employ different shapes and pockets designed for different purposes, such as ground balls or passing accuracy.
 SportsStop.com publishes a Lacrosse Gear Guide each year that clearly explains the different stick types, target player, and price points.